UnifeGi/UnifeGi/README.md

 Hi and welcome to my GitHub profile! while I'm not sure what to type but like to say hi!

+I do somewhat know the basics of the HTML and that's it 👽

 <!--